Are “SIGs” the Unsung Heroes of English Teacher Associations?By Vicki Colbert

 Special interest groups exist in the English Language Teaching (ELT) industry because English language teachers are not a monolithic group of individuals.
 Teachers from all over the world are bound to have unique interests and different perspectives related to their teaching.
 A novice teacher serving business-oriented students may find support in a Business English tailored SIG, while a teacher preparing future ambassadors will look to an international diplomacy SIG for engaging materials.

 A special interest group is just what it sounds like: a group of people in the same industry with a shared, but unique, interest that advances that specific area of knowledge.
 They are usually sub-organizations of a much larger association, like the IATEFL or TESOL, or KoTESOL (KoreaTESOL).
+Take a look at IATEFL’s 16 SIGs for an example.

 Judith Mader, the SIG representative on the IATEFL board of trustees, explains the operations of a SIG from her point of view.